Rebecca is a retired special education teacher. She earned a master's degree at Armstrong Atlantic State University in Savannah, GA.

 If Augusta, Georgia, is no place to be, why are Dustin Johnson, Patrick Reed, and Rickie Fowler hanging around town?
 It's time for the Masters Golf Tournament in Augusta, traditionally held the first full week of April when spring in the Southeast is putting on a show as spectacular as the tournament itself.

-The Masters is one of four major pro golf tournaments and is the only one held at the same venue every year.
+The Masters is one of four major pro golf tournaments, and it is the only one held at the same venue every year.
 That venue is the Augusta National Golf Club, a private club and course in Augusta, Georgia.
-The course was designed by pro-golfer Bobby Jones who established the club in the early 1930s and soon after co-founded The Masters Golf Tournament with Clifford Roberts.
+The course was designed by pro-golfer Bobby Jones, who established the club in the early 1930s and soon after co-founded The Masters Golf Tournament with Clifford Roberts.
 Through the years, the venue has featured world-class golfers such as Tiger Woods, Jack Nicholas, and Arnold Palmer.

 Food at the Masters Golf Tournament